Where can it happen?

 - ask for help to put a block on your mobile device (iPod Touch, iPad, phone) or social networking page so you don't get the bullying posts or texts.

-- visit the Top Tips for Kids on the National Centre Against Bullying website .
+- visit What can I do if I’m being bullied? on the National Centre Against Bullying website .

 - talk with your parents about downloading and using the Cybersafety Help Button .